Vision-Language Models for Infrared Industrial Sensing in Additive Manufacturing Scene Description: Conclusions

-As the results confirm that VLMs which are originally designed for natural RGB imagery can be effectively adapted to thermal infrared domains, the framework will be extended to more complex inspection tasks, such as defect detection in additive manufacturing.
+The proposed methodology has the potential to extend beyond material extrusion processes to a range of additive manufacturing modalities where thermal sensing is commonly employed.
+The robustness of the approach arises from its reliance on relative thermal patterns and semantic reasoning through VLMs, rather than process-specific training or handcrafted features.
+However, different additive manufacturing processes can show different thermal behavior and surface characteristics, which may affect infrared appearance.
+Adapting the method to these settings may require adjusting the preprocessing steps or refining the prompts, which is an important direction for future work.
+Center cropping in the experiments assumes a fixed camera view and a known build-plate region, which was used here to focus on infrared modality adaptation and zero-shot inference without adding localization complexity.
+In more general settings, the same framework could be extended by evaluating multiple regions or integrating localization mechanisms, which is left for future work.
 Moreover, future work will explore fine-tuning these models on thermal datasets\cite{ghiasvand2025few,kermani2025systematic}.
 This fine-tuning will help the model better learn the characteristics of infrared imagery in industrial environments, which will improve both accuracy and robustness of the framework.
 In addition, incorporating controlled positive noise into the transformer architecture may help reduce model entropy and simplify classification~\cite{esfandiari2025multi}.
 Finally, explainable-AI techniques can provide insight into what visual cues CLIP relies on when embedding the image and text that helps guide further optimization of the framework.